The Sandy Knoll Murder: Legacy of the Sheepshooters by Melany Tupper

 At the same time, sheep were being slaughtered dozens and sometimes even hundreds at a time in yet another confrontation between cattle ranchers and sheepherders and there was a possible serial killer was living in and around the area.

 All of this sounds like a great recipe for an exciting bit of history.
 This is where my reference to Perry Mason and Ben Matlock comes in.
-Tupper is like his investigators.
-Note that Paul Drake does the investigating for Perry Mason but Perry Mason tells the story.
-Matlock did not do the difficult leg work - he had others do that while he weaved it together into an interesting and convincing tale.
-Tupper has dug and scraped at a history that was presumed to be "settled" and came up with a completely different conclusion.
+Tupper could easily be compared to one of his investigators.
+Note that Paul Drake does the investigating for Perry Mason - but Perry Mason tells the story in the courtroom.
+Matlock did not do the difficult leg work - he had others do that while he weaved it together into an interesting, folksy, and convincing tale in order to save his clients.
+Tupper has dug and scraped at a history that was presumed to be "settled" and came up with a completely different conclusion than the settled upon facts of the case.
 This is a very good bit of investigative work.

 Central Oregon Sheepherders